interlock-network/interlock-docs/whitepaper.md

 Reddit, HN, and so on) that ascribe credibility and trustworthiness do so in ways that are *opaque*.
-We do not know *why* certain tweets appear in our feeds and others do not &mdash; and even if we did, there is nothing we can do *customize* our feed (aside from following/unfollowing various accounts).
+We do not know *why* certain tweets appear in our feeds and others do not &mdash; and even if we did, there is nothing we can do to *customize* our feed (aside from following/unfollowing various accounts).
 We can see a Reddit user's karma-score as well as the score of their individual posts &mdash; which is slightly less opaque than Hacker News's ranking system &mdash; but we cannot see *who*